 Let’s not be naive about this excursion.
 If you’re the type of person who can’t sit through a scary movie then definitely do not book a night at one of these hotels.
 However, if you’re feeling a bit brave, or you’re looking to open yourself up to the spiritual world, then this will be a trip you’ll remember for years.

-Below are the eight most haunted hotels in the U.S.
+Below are the eight most haunted hotels in the United States.

 1. Marshall House Haunted Hotel – Savannah, GA